 Few facts of eye flu

-• The eye-infection is generated by virus infection like adenovirus, herpes, simples virus, myxovirus and pox virus.
+• The eye infection is generated by virus infections like adenovirus, herpes, simples virus, myxovirus, and pox virus.

 • The virus is highly infectious, so if somebody around you is infected there is a high chance of you getting contaminated.
 So take proper care to avoid the infection.